SciEDPipeR/SciEDPipeR/README.md

 * **Reduces storage foot-prints**
   * Automated deletion of intermediary files which are no longer needed in analysis (optional).
   * Products from commands be individually set be to deleted as intermediary files, as always, or as never.
+  * After completion of a command, intermediary files no longer needed in analysis that are not cleaned can be compressed (zip, gz, bz2)
+  * After completion of the pipeline, the resulting output directory can be compressed (several modes available)
+* **Manages output directory**
+  * The resulting output directory (which is optionally compressed) can be copied to mutltiple locations.
+  * The resulting output directory can also be moved to a location (to free up space in your working directory).
+    * Multiple copy commands and a move command can be combined on uncompressed or compressed modes.

 ## What happens __behind-the-scenes__ when I give the SciedPiper a list of commands (run mode not test mode)?